-The Constitution authorizes our board of directors to declare an interim dividend without shareholder approval to the extent they appear justified by profits.
+The Constitution authorizes our board of directors to declare dividends without shareholder approval to the extent they appear justified by profits.
 Our board of directors may also recommend a dividend to be approved and declared by the shareholders at a general meeting, provided that no dividend issued may exceed the amount recommended by the directors.